Hiring a summer nanny? Payroll and taxes, handled.See how →

 What's the difference between GTM and NannyKeeper?

-GTM is full-service ($840/year)—they file everything for you.
-NannyKeeper is self-service ($120–$216/year)—we calculate your taxes, generate all the forms, send deadline reminders, and you file them yourself (about 15 minutes per quarter).
+GTM is full-service — EasyPay is $840/year + a year-end add-on, and HR Platinum is $1,524/year with year-end bundled.
+They file everything for you.
+NannyKeeper is self-service ($100–$180/year) — we calculate your taxes, generate all the forms, send deadline reminders, and you file them yourself (about 15 minutes per quarter).
 The core payroll features are the same.

 Can I switch from GTM to NannyKeeper mid-year?